Ozone and Smog

 - nitrogen oxides

 - sulfur dioxide

 Find out how each of these pollutants is formed, how they affect human health and public welfare, and what is being done to reduce them at EPA's Six Common Air Pollutants.
 EPA is required by the Clean Air Act to periodically review the standards for each of these pollutants to ensure that the standard is protective of human health and the environment.
-EPA is tentatively scheduled to start a review of the standard for ozone by the end of 2013.

-Ozone Movies and Maps
+Air Pollutant Movies and Maps